trichl/TickTagOpenSource/README.md

    * New load switch (SiP32431DNP3-T1GE4), as the old load switch has long lead times
    * Reduced the footprints of some of the capacitors and resistors from 0402 to 0201

+# Programming and Assembly

-# IDE for Software Development (Windows)
+## IDE for Software Development (Windows)
 * Atmel Studio 7.0: https://www.microchip.com/en-us/tools-resources/develop/microchip-studio
 * Programming language: C / C++

+## Android App
+* Developed in Android Studio 3.5.1: https://developer.android.com/studio

-# Using an Arduino Nano for Flashing
+## Using an Arduino Nano for Flashing
 * Follow the instructions on https://github.com/ElTangas/jtag2updi
 * The 4.7k resistor is already integrated on the user interface board and does not need to be added
 * Alternatively software can be flashed with the official Atmel-ICE: https://www.microchip.com/en-us/development-tool/ATATMEL-ICE

-# Flashing the Firmware
+## Flashing the Firmware
 Flashing should be done before soldering a battery to the tag.

 1. Gently click the tag on the user interface board (with battery attached to it), mind the correct orientation of the tag